ferhatseker180/Contacts-App-MVVM/README.md

 ![add screen](https://github.com/ferhatseker180/Contacts-App-MVVM/blob/master/app/src/main/res/drawable/add.PNG)

 ## Purpose of the Application
-**In this application, the guide implementation was implemented in accordance with MVVM.
-Used Dagger Hilt, Room, Recycler View, Fragment, View Model and Extensions**
+**In this application, In this application you can share food similar to Instagram platform.
+The application was made in accordance with MVVM**

 [Github Linki](https://github.com/ferhatseker180/Contacts-App-MVVM)